 We thank all the clinicians and patients who consented to be part of GRACE, without whom this study would not have been possible.
 We are grateful to key members of the GRACE project group whose hard work has made this study possible, including Niels Adriaenssens, Jordi Almirall, Curt Brugman, Slawomir Chlabicz, An De Sutter, Mel Davies, Maciek Godycki-Cwirko, Patricia Fernandez, Iris Hering, Kerenza Hood, Greet Ieven Tom Schaberg, Antoni Torres, Anna Kowalczyk, Christine Lammens, Marieke Lemiengre, Frank Leus, Katherine Loens, Artur Mierzecki, Michael Moore, Magdalena Muras, Gilly O’Reilly, Nuria Sanchez Romano, Matteu Serra Prat, Jackie Swain, Robert Veen, and Tricia Worby.
 GRACE was funded by the European Community’s Sixth Framework Programme (grant agreement 518226).
 Work in the UK was also supported by the National Institute for Health Research, in Barcelona by 2009 SGR 911 Ciber de Enfermedades Respiratorias (Ciberes CB06/06/0028), and in Belgium by the Research Foundation—Flanders (FWO; G.0274.08N).
 Financial support from the Methusalem financing program of the Flemish Government is also gratefully acknowledged.
 NH acknowledges support from the University of Antwerp scientific chair in evidence-based vaccinology, financed in 2009-2017 by an unrestricted gift from Pfizer and GSK.
 This publication has been financially supported through the European Science Foundation, in the framework of the Research Networking Program TRACE (www.esf.org/trace).
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.

-Supporting information

-Appendix 1: Included explanatory variables (Table A1)

-Appendix 2: The Pneumonia Severity Index (Figure A1)

-Appendix 3: Illustration of procedure followed to develop the new prediction rule (Figure A2)

-Appendix 4: Variable importance plots (Figures A3-A5)

-Appendix 5: Pooled parameter estimates for the group-specific models (Tables A2-A4)

 References